mrcmina/academic-kickstart/content/post/efi_5/index.md

 ---
-title: Forest landscapes as functional networks - Novel approaches to manage for resilience
+title: Expecting the unexpected - How to manage forest landscapes in a highly uncertain future?
-date: 2020-12-01
+date: 2022-06-22
 math: true
 diagram: true
 reading_time: false